patrickbald/snowplow-skills/README.md

 # snowplow-skills
-Various skills used in conjunction with Claude to enable faster tracking design and implementation
+Various Claude Skills used to enable faster tracking design and implementation